-Music streaming industry see rapid growth over the past decade.
+Music streaming industry has seen rapid growth over the past decade.
 As you can directly stream high sound quality music, downloading music is no longer a necessary move.

 But while streaming, it creates cache files that may eat up the internal storage of your device and therefore make it hard to operate.
 Take Amazon Music as an example, normally, a music stream provided in High Quality can have an average file size of 6 MB at 256 Kbps.
 And Amazon's Hi-res music streaming even provides CD-quality streams that can reach around 51 MB for a 3 or 4-minute song.

-Inevitably, much space on your playback device is occupied whether you are using Amazon Music free or have a paid subscription.
+Inevitably, much space on your playback device is occupied whether you are using Amazon Music free or having a paid subscription.
 For those who use a music playback device that supports SD cards for expanding memory space, storage becomes easy to free up.
-And this article includes everything you need to know about downloading Amazon Music to an SD card and changing storage for Amazon Music and therefore freeing up more space on your device.
+And this article includes everything you need to know about downloading Amazon Prime/Unlimited Music to an SD card and changing storage for Amazon Music to free up more space on your device.

 Part 1.
-Move Amazon Music to SD Card Directly
+Download and Save Amazon Music to SD Card on Android Directly

-An obvious difference between Amazon Music free and Amazon Music paid subscriptions is whether the download option is available.
+An obvious difference between Amazon Music free and Amazon Prime/Ulimited membership is whether the download option is available.
 In other words, Amazon Music subscribers can simply and directly change and move the saving location and ultimately export Amazon Music to SD card.
-And the following is a simple guide.
+And the following is a simple guide on how to save Amazon Music to phones directly.

 This doesn't mean that Amazon Music Free users are out of luck.
 There still exists an easy and feasible trick to help you download Amazon Music to SD card, you can directly refer to part 2 in this article.